-- Role in the CDR regime has the entity taken on a new role, for example by becoming an accredited data recipient in addition to being a data holder?19 - Method of service delivery has the entity changed the way in which it provides goods or services to CDR consumers, for example, by using outsourced service providers to perform any of its functions?20 - Online platforms has the entity changed the online platforms used to communicate with CDR consumers, for example by creating a new mobile application?21
+- Role in the CDR regime has the entity taken on a new role, for example by becoming an accredited person in addition to being a data holder? - Method of service delivery has the entity changed the way in which it provides goods or services to CDR consumers, for example, by using outsourced service providers to perform any of its functions? - Online platforms has the entity changed the online platforms used to communicate with CDR consumers, for example by creating a new mobile application?